-KABUL -- Although Russia claims to be supporting the Taliban insurgency in Afghanistan to fight the "Islamic State of Iraq and Syria" (ISIS), Afghan officials say the Kremlin is undermining Afghan security and counter-terrorism efforts.
+KABUL -- Although Russia claims to be supporting the Taliban insurgency in Afghanistan to fight the "Islamic State" (IS), Afghan officials say the Kremlin is undermining Afghan security and counter-terrorism efforts.

 "Russian officials have repeatedly stated that they have relationships with the Taliban, and it is quite obvious," Afghan Ministry of Defence spokesman Dawlat Waziri told Salaam Times.

 "Assisting the Taliban means helping terrorism and extremism," he said.
 "The only way to effectively fight terrorism is by helping the Afghan government."

 "If a country wishes to help Afghanistan throughout the peace process, then it has to establish relationships only with the legitimate government of Afghanistan and not with terrorist groups," said Waziri.